Hydroponics For Beginners

-So that’s our topic for today, we’ll talk about what it is and how you can use it to grow a vegetable garden at home.
+So that’s our topic for today, we’ll talk about what it is and how you can use your own hydroponic garden to grow a vegetable garden at home.
 Let’s get started!

-In essence, this way of gardening is growing plants without embedding them into soil.
-It replaces soil with a water-based and nutrient-rich solution and a growing medium to support the root system such as perlite, coconut coir, rockwool, expanded clay pellets, growstones, vermiculite, or started plugs.
+It replaces the use of soil with a water-based and nutrient-rich solution and a growing medium to support the root system such, as perlite, coconut coir, rockwool, clay pebbles, expanded clay pellets, and growstones, vermiculite, rock wool, or started plugs.

 It is hinged on the idea that if plants are supplied with water that contains all the necessary material to grow and if it can be supported by another material, then soil becomes unnecessary.